pytroll/trollmoves/README.md

 Client can be configured to listen to multiple sources for the same files.
 The request is made to the Server where the first announcement were received from.

+Two clients can be configured to handle requests for a given data.
+This makes it possible to make updates without outages, and in general add redundancy.
+One of the Client processes is considered the primary, and the secondary will process the leftover messages after a small (for example 0.2 s - 1 s) delay.
+The Clients communicate which files are already handled, so duplicate transfers should not happen.

 Required libraries:
 - ``netifaces``